 Fees and charges

-- Fees are mainly a problem with Visa and MasterCard gift cards.
+- Fees are usually only a potential issue with Visa and MasterCard gift cards.
 Most retailer cards have no fees.

 - Others may charge a fee for extending the expiry period or reinstating lost or stolen cards.